lesereli000/Pokemon-TCG-Evolution/README.md

         - All attached cards (i.e energy cards) also go to the discard pile and are out of play

-Set-up:

-    1. Players

-        a.
-There are two players, who each have one deck

-    2. Deck

-        a.
-60 cards

-        b.
-Maximum of four copies of any card

-            i.
-EXCEPT basic energy cards

-        c.
-Maximum of 2 Energy types per deck

-Gameplay setup:

-    1. Flip coin.
-Winner decides which player goes first

-    2. Shuffle your 60-card deck

-    3. Draw the top 7 cards into your hand

-    4. If you have ONE OR MORE basic Pokémon in your hand, put ONE face down as your active Pokémon
+Set-up is complete when:

+    - 2 separate players can be created

+    - Their decks are created and assigned accordingly

+    - Coin can be flipped to decide who gets to play first

+    - 7 cards from each players deck can be distributed to their hand

+    - Basic Pokémon can be assigned as active Pokémon or added to their bench (face down, unable to be viewed by their opponent)

-        - If you do not have any basic Pokémon in your hand: reshuffle hand back into the deck until you get at least 1 basic Pokémon.
-Every time opponent must reshuffle because they had no basic Pokémon, you may draw 1 extra card
+        • If player does not have at least 1 basic Pokémon in their hand, they must reshuffle and their opponent may draw 1 extra card

-    5. If you have more than ONE basic Pokémon in your hand, put up to 5 additional basic pokemon face down on your bench
+        • If neither player has at least 1 basic Pokémon, they both reshuffle

+        • Reshuffles continue accordingly until both players get at least 1 basic Pokémon and choose a basic Pokémon

+        • Player must have at least 1 active Pokémon before the game continues

-    6. Put the top 6 cards of your deck off to the side face down as your Prize cards
+    - Top 6 cards of the deck should be placed down as Prize cards

-    7. Both players flip their Active and Benched Pokémon face up and start the game!

-Players alternate turns starting with whoever won the coin flip above.
+    - All In-Play cards are flipped face up

+    - Whoever won the coinflip is then able to begin playing first, the other player should not be able to make any changes while it is their opponents turn